tobek/headsoak/notes.md

 shortcut can be arbitrary list of commands

 - create nut with whatever pre-set stuff - text, tags, etc.

+## laboratory

+#### auto detecting on-the-fly syntax (nutmeg shortcodes)

+let's say i start regularly typing [BLAH something about accessible healthcare]. it can pick this up at offer to create metadata about it OR visualize it as a language construct. this isn't a great example because this is a language construct, not tag metadata (though the former can generate the latter).
+It is actually metadata, just very specific.
+You could create queues based on the [BLAH ____] tag.
+A nut would basically have nut-wide metadata "this has BLAH todos in it".

+  nested!
+[BLAH something about [BLAH something that indicates my usage of BLAH]]] (actually was hard for me to come up with an example)

+it could have a browser that suggests syntaxes you've begun to use. even somehow clustering them to suggest a single syntax that might cover multiple things you've been doing. this way you could kind of barely care about being consistent, but it would get picked up (and then find-and-replace). even further in the future it could parse plain text and suggest formalized relationship as language constructs. (parsing plain text for nut-wide metadata, like emotions, is totally already on the cards, and probably easier to make useful)

+Of course these shortcodes - all picked up syntax really - could have arbitrarily complex syntax.
+If I personally stick to shortcode-ish bracket syntax (and obv a repository to share these), simplest would be `[BLAH thing i generally want to communicate]` which is really `[KEYWORD data]`.
+Could be also not-the-write-word syntax like `[NRW inductive recursive]` which could be `[KEYWORD space separated list]`.
+Could be overloaded shortcodes, like `[KEYWORD comma separated, if you want phrases]`.
+Then of course full-blow shorcuts, maybe with command line arg style key/value declarations.

+#### transforming tags, state-ful tags

+Certain tags (or tag clarifiers) could have sort of multiple forms, like `finish and send to` and `sent to`.
+And for these maybe you click on it to transform it to the other.
+Could have any chain of click-to-advance tags.
+Potentially more complicated, like you click and you get a list of the possible states you can go to next. this is JIRA-ish.

+#### tag strength

+Two (or arbitrary #) of strengths with which you can attach a tag to a nut.
+Personally I'd use two: strong (default) and weak/peripheral.
+Maybe like ctrl+enter would add the tag peripherally, and the tag would be a little bit translucent.

+Really the way to make it extensible is a list of levels each with value, shortcut, and opacity level.
+With a default.
+Shortcuts could be multi-key, like 1-then-enter.

 ## RANDO